hypertrack/hyperlog-android/README.md

 SmartLog.pushLogs(this, additionalHeaders, false, smartLogCallback);
 ```

 * By default, seven days older logs will get delete automatically from the database.
-You can change the expiry period of logs by defining expiryTimeInSeconds.
+You can change the expiry period of logs by defining `expiryTimeInSeconds`.
 ```
 SmartLog.initialize(@NonNull Context context, int expiryTimeInSeconds);
 ```